twadada/mwe-paraphrase/README.md

 python preprocess_B.py -tgtlang EN -data_split train -sim_1
 ```

 This will produce "SEMEVAL_B_MWE.unique.train.EN.txt" (A list of MWEs used in the train split of the SemEval data), "SEMEVAL_B_MWE_sim1_sent.train.EN.txt" (MWEs and sentences), and "gold_paraphrases.train.EN.txt" (gold paraprhases).
-Replace EN with PT for the Portuguese data.
+Replace EN with PT for preparing the Portuguese data.

 3. Collect sentences